Dzmitry-Leushukou/Msg/README.md

 * **Encryption** <br>
 Encryption occurs on each user's device.
 * **Safety** <br>
 All accounts that have not been logged in for the last 7 days are deactivated.
 The user can also deactivate the account themselves.
 In case of deactivation.
 All user messages are deleted.
-Each user can delete a chat for themselves and for everyone.<br>
+Each user can delete a chat for everyone.<br>

 ## Data models
 The database will store encrypted chats and user data.